 We depend substantially on the continued services and performance of our senior management.
-Our business may be hurt if Chris Tisi, our President and Chief Executive Officer, leaves us.
+Our business may be hurt if Christopher Tisi, our President and Chief Executive Officer, leaves us.
 Although we have an employment agreement with Mr. Tisi, this does not guarantee that he will remain with us.
 If we lose his services, we may not be able to attract and retain additional qualified personnel to fill his position in the future.

 Control of our company is concentrated among a limited number of stockholders who can exercise significant influence over all matters requiring stockholder approval.
 As of December 31, 2002, our present directors, executive officers and their respective affiliates and related entities beneficially owned approximately 33% of our outstanding common stock and common stock equivalents.
 In addition, our President and Chief Executive Officer has agreed with certain other significant shareholders to vote together on certain matters.
-These stockholder approval, including the election of directors and the approval of significant corporate transactions.
+These stockholders can exercise significant influence over all matters requiring stockholder approval, including the election of directors and the approval of significant corporate transactions.
 This concentration of ownership may also potentially delay or prevent a change in control of our company.

 Our stock price is likely to remain volatile.
 The stock market has, from time to time, experienced significant price and volume fluctuations that may be unrelated to the operating performance of particular companies.
-In addition, the market price of our common stock, like the stock price of many publicly traded dietary and nutritional product companies, has been and will likely continue to be volatile.
+In addition, the market price of our common stock, like the stock price of many publicly traded dietary and nutritional product companies, has been, and will likely continue to be, volatile.
 Prices of our common stock may be influenced by many factors, including:

-- investor perception of us; 0 0 - analyst recommendations; - market conditions relating to dietary and nutritional product 0 companies; - announcements of new products by us or our competitors; 0 - publicity regarding actual or potential developments relating to products under development by us or our competitors; developments or disputes concerning proprietary rights; 0 - 0 - 0 - regulatory developments; 0 - period to period fluctuations in financial results of us and our competitors; - 0 future sales of substantial amounts of common stock by shareholders; and o economic and other external factors.
+- investor perception of us; o analyst recommendations; 0 - market conditions relating to dietary and nutritional product 0 companies: - announcements of new products by us or our competitors; 0 - publicity regarding actual or potential developments relating to products under development by us or our competitors; 0 - developments or disputes concerning proprietary rights; 0 - regulatory developments; 0 - period to period fluctuations in financial results of us and 0 our competitors; future sales of substantial amounts of common stock by - 0 shareholders; and - economic and other external factors.
+0